osrf/gazebo_design/remove_plugin/remove_plugin.md

 ### Pull Requests and tests

+Implementation could be broken into the following pull requests, in this order:

 1. Implement URI for plugins:
     * Add `Plugin::URI()` function and implement it for each derived class `ModelPlugin::URI`, `GUIPlugin::URI`, etc.